ndf-zz/metarace/README.md

 ### metarace: Base Library

 Shared initialisation and resource management for applications.
-Includes a tempfile context manager for safely updating files that may be read while being updated.
+Includes a tempfile context manager for updating files that may be read while being updated.